The distribution function of the average iron charge state at 1 AU: from a bimodal wind to ICME identification: Summary and Conclusions

-We also provide a catalogue of 27 outliers where the condition $\langle Q_{Fe} \rangle > 12$ is maintained at least for 10 hours.
+We also provide a catalog of 27 outliers where the condition $\langle Q_{Fe} \rangle > 12$ is maintained at least for 10 hours.
 From the analysis of the different solar wind parameters around the events of the catalogue, we report that half of the events can be considered as part of an already identified ICME or a group of ICMEs.
-We identify new ICME events in the other half of the catalogue.
-These events may be missing in the existing catalogues because of a data gap in one of the solar wind parameters commonly used to identify ICMEs or due to the anomalous behaviour of some of the parameters due to interaction of the CME material with the surrounding solar wind or even with other ICMEs.
+We identify new ICME events in the other half of the catalog.
+These events may be missing in the existing catalogs because of a data gap in one of the solar wind parameters commonly used to identify ICMEs or due to an anomalous behavior of some of the parameters due to interaction of the CME material with the surrounding solar wind or even with other ICMEs.
 From our results we strongly support that $\langle Q_{Fe} \rangle > 12$ is a sufficient signature to identify ICMEs in the solar wind and the most convenient signature to identify its boundaries.
-Future work will be dedicated to understand whether the lower-than-12 values of $\langle Q_{Fe} \rangle$ in ICMEs are associated with their solar origin (i.e. non large flaring) or to the boundaries identification.
+Future work will be dedicated to understand whether the lower-than-12 values of $\langle Q_{Fe} \rangle$ in ICMEs are associated with their solar origin (i.e. non large flaring) or to the boundary identifications.